suncoast-devs/handbook/lessons/sql-erd/index.md

 If we take the time to map out the entities, attributes, and relations in an ERD diagram we can begin to see the data structure in our application.
-ERD diagrams also serve as good documentation for your project and allow you to review with the various _stakeholders_ since the diagrams are also easy for non-developers to understand (perhaps with a little help).
+ERD diagrams also serve as good documentation for your project and allow you to review the project with the various _stakeholders_ since the diagrams are also easy for non-developers to understand (perhaps with a little help).

 ## Resources